al6x/micon/readme.md

-# Micon - silent and invisible Killer of dependencies and configs
+# Micon - silent killer of dependencies and configs

 Micon allows You easilly and transparently eliminate dependencies and configs.
 Usually, when You are building complex system there are following tasks should be solved: